About us

 The appointment of Dominic Grün to the new university chair for "Computational Biology of Spatial Biomedical Systems" demonstrates that exceptional scientists view Würzburg as an ideal research environment for immunology.
 The position was created as part of a call for proposals from the Bavarian Network for Artificial Intelligence and integrated into the newly founded Institute for Systems Immunology.
 Grün, a physicist and bioinformatician, who previously conducted research at the Max Planck Institute in Freiburg and is now one of the most highly cited researchers in his field, was the ideal choice for this top-class position, which complements the research of the Max Planck team.

-The Institute for Systems Immunology brings together experts from medicine, biology, physics, and computer science to understand the complex interactions between the immune system and the body.
+The Institute of Systems Immunology brings together experts from medicine, biology, physics, and computer science to understand the complex interactions between the immune system and the body.
 They utilize state-of-the-art techniques, such as high-resolution dynamic and quantitative imaging and sequencing technologies, as well as artificial intelligence, to explore the immune system across all size scales.

 Würzburg as a strong immunological location